igordejanovic/remark-compose/README.md

 ## Usage

 Write `myconf.rconf` file.
-Rconf is a DSL for generator configuration consisting of generator parameters and a set of rules.
+Rconf is a simple DSL for the generator configuration consisting of global generator parameters and a set of rules.

       template = "path/to/template.html"

       "input/firstfile.md"
-        title = "Title for first slide"
+        title = "Title for the first slide"

       "input/secondfile.md" => "output/second_file_with_custom_out_name.html"
-        title = "Title for second slide"
+        title = "Title for the second slide"

         // Override template for this rule
         template = "path/to/other_template.html"